data54/BannerlordMods/SortParty/ReadMe.txt

 MountedAsc MeleeDesc UnitNameAsc None None - Archers Infantry RangedCavalry MeleeCavalry MountedAsc MeleeAsc TierDesc UnitNameAsc None - Infantry Archers MeleeCavalry RangedCavalry (each group is ordered by tier desc and each tier is alphabetized)

-If you're looking to test custom sorts you'll want to avoid hitting CTRL+SHIFT+(Minus) between restarts as it cycles and saves the file which would overwrite any changes since the game was launched, next priority after bugfixes is a UI
+If you're looking to test custom sorts you'll want to avoid cycling your sort type in game before clicking the load button or restarting the game

 ---------------Config toggles-------------------------
 The following settings should have a value of either true or false: